 Low Income Benefit.
 Successful applications will meet one of the funding priorities listed below.
-All programs/ projects must benefit Low, Very Low, and Extremely Low -Income persons.
+All programs/ projects must benefit Extremely Low, Very Low, and/or Low-Income persons.
+Please note, PLHA requires all beneficiaries to earn equal to or less than thirty percent (30%) of San Mateo County's Area Median Income (AMI).

 Minimum Request/Two-Year Funding Agreement. \$25,000 is the minimum application request.
-No contract will be awarded for less than \$25,000.
 County policy is to give two-year contract terms to Public Services, Minor Home Repair Programs, Micro-Enterprise Assistance, and Fair Housing Activities.
-FY2023-24 is year two.
+FY2024-25 is year one of the two-year contract period.